tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Encrypted DNS messages transmitted using Transport Layer Security (TLS) may be vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the TLS key exchange.
 If an attacker possesses copies of an entire set of encrypted DNS messages, including the TLS setup, it could use a CRQC to potentially decrypt the message content by determining the ephemeral key exchange private key.

-Encrypted DNS protocols will have to support the Quantum-Ready usage profile discussed in {#confident}.
+Encrypted DNS protocols MUST support the Quantum-Ready usage profile discussed in {#confident}.

 Note that post-quantum security of DNSSEC {{?RFC9364}}, which provides authenticity for DNS records, is a separate issue from the requirements for encrypted DNS transports.